paholg/dimensioned-examples/src/conversion.md

     fn from(other: si::SI<V, tarr![Length, Z0, Time, Z0, Z0, Z0, Z0]>) -> Self {
 ```

-Because we defined constants for the meter and second in our unit system already, we
+Because we defined constants for the `Meter` and `Second` in our unit system already, we can use
-can just use them for the conversion factors.
-Note that the type-level integers in the
+them for the conversion factors.
+Note that the type-level integers in the type array represent the
-type array represent the powers of each unit present (e.g. `tarr![P2, 0]` represents an
+powers of each unit present (e.g. `tarr![P2, 0]` represents an area for our `FM` unit system), so
-area for our `FM` unit system), so we need to raise each conversion factor to that
+we need to raise each conversion factor to that power.
-power.

 ```rust
         let length_fac = fm::M.value_unsafe.powi(Length::to_i32());